nrkerkvliet/SampleCode/aspCapstone/README.md

 Created controller methods for insert and select all queries using HttpGet and HttpPost

 Created views associated with controller methods insert and select all

+1/31/2018 - Created controller methods and associated views for accounts edit and delete.